 A poor 1-3 defeat at the hands of Royal Albert at Inchview followed Christmas, before the following squad was announced to travel to the north-east of Scotland for a New Year tour: McCorkindale, Proudfoot, Robertson, Killin, Freebairn, Gorham, Johnston, Drummond, Paul, Hislop, Clark, McLean, Smith and McLeod.
 The squad would be accompanied by trainer J.Kelly.

-The players returned refreshed from the tour, and recorded wins over Kilbirnie (5-2 at home, with Willie Paul scoring), and over Port Glasgow away (9-2).
+The players returned refreshed from the tour and were presented with a cap to remember the tour, embroidered with “N.T.1890” on the front.
+The tour had done the players some good – wins were quickly recorded over Kilbirnie (5-2 at home, with Willie Paul scoring), and over Port Glasgow away (9-2).

-The poor result against Rangers appeared to have given the players a shove, and in the following weeks Clyde (8-1 at home), Ayr (5-3 at home), St Bernards (5-3 at home), Linthouse (3-1 at Langlands, gaining revenge for an earlier defeat), and Morton (5-0 at home) were recorded in March.
+The poor result against Rangers appeared to have given the players a shove, and in the following weeks Clyde (8-1 at home), Ayr (5-3 at home, missing Willie Paul who was at the Scotland international trial match at Third Lanark), St Bernards (5-3 at home), Linthouse (3-1 at Langlands, gaining revenge for an earlier defeat), and Morton (5-0 at home) were recorded in March.

-Representative honours also came Inchview’s way, when Willie Paul further impressed.
+Representative honours also came Inchview’s way, when Willie Paul further impressed (although he was often disregarded for international recognition by members of the press who felt he was too much of an individual and not enough of a team player).
 Selected for the match against Wales (although many people thought he had played well enough in the last two years against the Welsh to deserve a step-up to play England) he scored four of Scotland’s goals in a 5-0 win.